Parsh/BlockchainX/README.md

 ### Prerequisites

-BlockchainX is built upon the Node.js which is a Javascript Runtime.
-Therefore, you'll need [Node](https://nodejs.org/en/) with version 8 or above in order successfully construct the project.
+BlockchainX is built upon the Node.js javascript runtime.
+Therefore, you'll need [Node](https://nodejs.org/en/) version 8.0 or above in order successfully construct the project.

 ### Installing

-A step by step series of examples that tell you how to get a development env running

 Start by cloning the repository to your machine.